kedarnath3699/bankApplication/README.md

 # bankApplication
-this is my git practice Project
+this is the basic commands of the git